bitwalker/distillery/docs/guides/phoenix_walkthrough.md

     production environment

 You might wonder "why all the hassle to build a release?"
-A Phoenix project in `dev` mode is supposed to be interactive with features such as live code reload and automatic `brunch` asset recompilation and extra logging.
+A Phoenix project in `dev` mode is supposed to be interactive with features such as live code reload and automatic `webpack` asset recompilation and extra logging.
 While great for development, it comes at a performance cost and you would not want to run a production Phoenix application in dev mode.